This post may contain affiliate links. Please read my disclosure and privacy policy.

 jar of black beans next to Instant Pot

-How Long Does it Take to Cook Black Beans in the Pressure Cooker?
+How to Cook Instant Pot Black Beans

 beans and water in instant pot with steam release valve